joshua-pajak/MDlectures/README.md

 # MDlectures
-A repository for MD lecture materials
+A repository for MD lecture materials.